 They Died With Their Boots On (Warner Bros, 1942)

-Variety said something similar: “The liberties which the screen writers have taken with well established and authenticated facts are likely to be a bit trying in spots.
-But the test of the yarn is not its accuracy, but its speed and excitement.
+The critics liked it.
+Variety correctly opined that “The test of the yarn is not its accuracy, but its speed and excitement.
 Of these it has plenty.”

 The public liked it too.
 The picture grossed $1.87m in the US and $2.14m overseas.
 Its total receipts of $4m + were Warners’ third largest of the season and it made the studio a profit of $1.5m.

 Not everyone thought it wonderful.
 Critic “TMP” in The New York Times of the day praised the action, calling the picture “an adventure tale of frontier days which for sheer scope, if not dramatic impact, it would be hard to equal.
 Wave upon wave of cavalry charges packed with breath-taking thrills have been handled in masterly fashion by Director Raoul Walsh, and they alone are worth the price of admission.”
 But the review went on to say “With all the action of the Civil War sequences, it is not surprising that the intervening account of the General's domestic life and his battle against political intrigue, which lacks genuine dramatic sustenance, should become a little wearying.”

 Later critics enjoyed it, though.
 The BFI Companion to the Western says, “It’s Flynn and Warners first, Custer and history second, but the final result is still a fine action brew.”
 Brian Garfield called it “good stuff” and said it was “grand entertainment – Flynn’s best Western by far.”
 Herb Fagen in The Encyclopedia of the Western calls it “superb and grandiose entertainment.”